shirleyobih1/path-cc.github.io/GIL/Jupyter-support-in-OSG.md

 Jupyter notebooks are mostly used for interactive analysis.
 As such, users are likely to want a single process that does all the work.
 Which implies that they would want to run on a single physical node (since OSG does not really support MPI or alike).

-Assuming we can get pseudo-instant access to worker node resources (see below), there are three technical steps to consider:
+Assuming we can get pseudo-instant access to worker node resources (see below), there are four technical steps to consider:

-a.
-Hosting the JupyterLab launcher WebSite
+1. Hosting the JupyterLab launcher WebSite
-b.
-Execution work environment (e.g. what libraries to include alongside Juyter itself)
+2. Execution work environment (e.g. what libraries to include alongside Juyter itself)
-c.
-Firewall issues
+3. Firewall issues
-d.
-Persistency of notebook across session boundaries
+4. Persistency of notebook across session boundaries

 **1.1.
 Hosting JupyterLab**